Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Renormalization on the Teichm uller disk

 Thus the sequence of vertices in $p_\theta$ determines a sequence of affine deformations of $\M mn$ and a sequence $(\mathcal{P}^k)_k$ of labeled polygonal decompositions.
 The connection between $(\mathcal{P}^k)_k$ and the sequence of derived cutting sequences (see Definition~\ref{def:derivatives}) is the following.

 \begin{prop} Let $w, \theta$ and $\mathcal{P}^k$ be as above.
-The $k^{th}$ derived sequence $w^k$ of the cutting sequence $w$ of a trajectory on $\M mn$ is the cutting sequence of the same trajectory with respect to the labels of the sides of the polygonal decompositions $\mathcal{P}^k$ with the labeling induced by $\Psi^k$. \end{prop} Before giving the proof of Proposition \ref{wknormalized}, let us remark that if we think of $\mathcal{P}^k$ as a collection of polygons in $\mathbb{R}^2$ obtained by linearly deforming the semi-regular polygonal presentation of $\M mn$ if $k$ is even or of $\M nm $ if $k$ is odd by the linear action of $\gamma^k$, as $k$ increases the polygons in these decompositions become more and more stretched in the direction $\theta$, meaning that the directions of the sides of polygons tend to $\theta$.
+The $k^{th}$ derived sequence $w^k$ of the cutting sequence $w$ of a trajectory on $\M mn$ is the cutting sequence of the same trajectory with respect to the labels of the sides of the polygonal decompositions $\mathcal{P}^k$ with the labeling induced by $\Psi^k$. \end{prop}

+{ The proof of Proposition~\ref{wknormalized} (as well as some of the other results stated in this Appendix) can be found in the arXiv preprint version of this paper.} Let us remark that if we think of $\mathcal{P}^k$ as a collection of polygons in $\mathbb{R}^2$ obtained by linearly deforming the semi-regular polygonal presentation of $\M mn$ if $k$ is even or of $\M nm $ if $k$ is odd by the linear action of $\gamma^k$, as $k$ increases the polygons in these decompositions become more and more stretched in the direction $\theta$, meaning that the directions of the sides of polygons tend to $\theta$.
 This can be checked by first reflecting by $\refl{b_0}mn$ to reduce to the $b_0=0$ case and then by verifying that the sector of directions which is the image of $ \Sec 0 mn$ under the projective action of $\gamma^k $ is shrinking to the point corresponding to the line in direction $\theta$.
-This distortion of the polygons corresponds to the fact that as $k$ increases a fixed trajectory hits the sides of $\mathcal{P}^k$ less often which is reflected by the fact that in deriving a sequence labels are erased. \begin{proof}[Proof of Proposition \ref{wknormalized}] Let $\tau$ be the trajectory whose cutting sequence is $w$.
-To prove that $w^k$ is the cutting sequence of $\tau$ with respect to $\mathcal{P}^k $, one can equivalently apply the affine diffeomorphism $\left(\Psi^k\right)^{-1}$ and prove that $w^k$ is the cutting sequence of the trajectory $\left(\Psi^k\right)^{-1} \tau$ (which belongs to $\M mn$ if $k$ is even and $\M nm$ if $k$ is odd) with respect to the semi-regular polygonal presentation of $\M mn$ for $k$ even or $\M nm$ for $k$ odd.
-Let us show this by induction on $k$.
-Set $\tau^{(0)}:=\tau$ and for $k>0$ set
+This distortion of the polygons corresponds to the fact that as $k$ increases a fixed trajectory hits the sides of $\mathcal{P}^k$ less often which is reflected by the fact that in deriving a sequence labels are erased.